-A Review of the album "Symbolic" by Florida based Metal band Death
+A Review of the Album "Symbolic" by Florida Based Death Metal Band Death

 Symbolic: a very memorable album and one of the best in the death metal genre

 Tampa Florida based band Death had an outstanding career since their start in the 1980’s.
 Their 1995 album "Symbolic" may be their finest effort in their career.
 The vocals of the late Chuck Schuldiner may be his most audible and finest.
 The album marks the return of drummer Gene Hoglan.
 Joining Schuldiner as the other guitarist on this album is Bobby Koelble.
 Playing the bass guitar is Kelly Conlon.
 I remember buying the album on cassette back in 1995 and even back then, it was one of my favorite death metal albums.
 Even if this band had a sort of “revolving door” policy where members would join and leave after a certain time, this does not have an effect on the quality of the songs.

 Note: now in 2019, I find myself thinking more and more about the man that was responsible for the creation and success of this awesome US band.
 He created one of the best death metal albums not only in my lifetime but ever and the songs on this album are evidence of that greatness.
 Symbolic may be the greatest album in the history of American death metal music.